kouMatsumoto/windows-setting/README.md

-# Windows10 set up guide for WEB development
+# Windows10 setup guide for Web development
-This is my set up guide for WEB development using Node.js.
+This is my setup guide for WEB development using Node.js in Windows10.

 ## First Windows System Settings